 Speaking of history, bartender Walter Berferon created the Vieux Carre drink at our bar in 1938.
 That same year, LIFE Magazine sent photographer William Vandivert to photograph Mardi Gras.
 No doubt some of those participants sipped on our signature cocktail before heading out to watch the parades.

 3. Have Breakfast at Criollo

 Whether you had a few too many on Lundi Gras night or simply want to prepare yourself for a long and busy Fat Tuesday, our restaurant Criollo is one of few restaurants open on Mardi Gras day.

 We can’t think of a better place to load up on decadent favorites like beignets with praline sauce or Eggs Tchoupitoulas on a buttermilk biscuit.
 The restaurant also has DIY mimosas and a killer Bloody Mary for an extra kick of morning fuel.

 Trust us, your feet will thank you.
 Mardi Gras means spending hours standing and walking, and our on-site spa has just the cure.
 The Aria Ultimate Pedicure includes a revitalizing menthol mask for tired toes plus traditional trimming, filing, massage, and polish.
 The spa also offers a range of services like the Black and Gold Manicure (a New Orleans favorite), facials, and massages.

 You won’t even need to step outside to pick up a few souvenirs for your friends and family back home.
 Hotel Monteleone’s on-site gift shop has plenty to explore, and we’re always extra festive this time of year.

-Fat Tuesday is on February 13, 2018, but February is full of parades and Carnival festivities.
-View the full Mardi Gras parade schedule and book now to enjoy these experiences – and many more – for Mardi Gras at Hotel Monteleone.
+Fat Tuesday is on March 5, 2019, but February is full of parades and Carnival festivities.
+Book now to enjoy these experiences – and many more – for Mardi Gras at Hotel Monteleone!